TimothyByrd/ChaosHelper/README.md

 __`qualityTab`__ specifies a tab used to dump quality items for the 40% recipes.
 For normal items, Only item with qualities between 1 and 19 will be considered, since a 20% quality normal item matches the recipe by itself.

+__`qualityTabVerticalOffset`__ sets a number of pixels to vertically offset the rectangle for the quality recipe tab.
+This is to allow for the quality recipe tab being in a folder.
+It is in addition to the value of `stashPageVerticalOffset`.
+Generally, set this to zero if your quality recipe tab is not in a folder or 44 if it is - though this may vary depending on your screen resolution.

 __`qualityGemMapRecipeSlop`__ (0), `qualityFlaskRecipeSlop` (1) and `qualityScrapRecipeSlop` (3) specify how much slop to allow when making those recipes.
 For example, a value of 2 would allow making recipes using ingredients with a total value of 40 to 42.